 Outside, you notice the corner windows.
 Moura always jokes about having difficulties making windows and that’s why he decided on that shape.
 The tall walls of the exterior were used to block the sound coming from the nearby metro station.
 The interior is designed with high-quality materials (e.g wood, marble), something people used to be able to afford before the economic crises.
 The symmetry in every corner of the house is exceptional.

-How to get there: take the metro to Parque da Maia, the house should be a 6min walking distance.
+How to get there: take the metro to Parque da Maia – the house is a 6 minutes walking distance.

 Casa das Artes (1981 – 1991)